serenorg/serendb/README.md

 For cleaning up the source tree from build artifacts, run `make clean` in the source directory.

-For removing every artifact from build and configure steps, run `make distclean`, and also consider removing the cargo binaries in the `target` directory, as well as the database in the `.neon` directory.
-Note that removing the `.neon` directory will remove your database, with all data in it.
+For removing every artifact from build and configure steps, run `make distclean`, and also consider removing the cargo binaries in the `target` directory, as well as the database in the `.serendb` directory.
+Note that removing the `.serendb` directory will remove your database, with all data in it.
 You have been warned!

 ## Documentation